-Jay’s Gourmet is a favorite, as is Dini’s Bistro (with views of the ocean from across the road); Vigilucci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
+Jay’s Gourmet is a favorite with many residents, as is Dini’s Bistro (with views of the ocean from across the road – great for sunset watching at Happy Hour); Vigiluci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
 Norte is a Mexican eatery on Carlsbad Boulevard that has been in business for 30 years.
-And Cicciotti’s Trattoria Italiana and Seafood just opened in the heart of downtown (July 2016).
+And Cicciotti’s Trattoria Italiana and Seafood opened in the heart of downtown July 2016.

 You’ll also find a number of bars and night spots, which can get rather rowdy on the weekends, especially in the summer months when the crowds are substantial.